absmach/magistrala/README.md

 - [Mainflux Lite](https://github.com/Mainflux/mainflux-lite) - simplified monolithic system
 - Maiflux Full (or just Mainflux) - the full-blown multi-service system

-If you are new to Mainflux it [Mainflux Lite](https://github.com/Mainflux/mainflux-lite) is a place to start.
+If you are new to Mainflux then [Mainflux Lite](https://github.com/Mainflux/mainflux-lite) is a place to start.
 It has most of the services offered by Mainflux, but bundled in one monolithic binary.

 Mainflux Lite is suitable for quick and simple deployments and for development.

 On the other hand, Mainflux Full (in further text refered simply as Mainflux) is a production system, based on several independent and inter-connected services run in a separate Docker containers.

 ### Install/Deploy
+> For Mainflux Lite installation proceed to the [project's page](https://github.com/Mainflux/mainflux-lite)

 Installation and deployment of Mainflux IoT cloud is super-easy:
 - Clone the repo:
 ```bash